Robin0206/PQTLS/README.md

 <img width="200" alt="image" src="https://github.com/Robin0206/PQTLS/blob/main/providers.png"/>

-<p font-size="10">You also need top add the following providers:<p/>
+<p font-size="10">You also need to add the following providers:<p/>

 <img width="500" alt="image" src="https://github.com/Robin0206/PQTLS/blob/main/buildPath.png"/>
 <p font-size="10">To make a server object you can use the class PQTLSServer.PQTLSServerBuilder.
-All methods shown in the picture below mut be called:<p/>
+All methods shown in the picture below must be called:<p/>

 <img width="800" alt="image" src="https://github.com/Robin0206/PQTLS/blob/main/server.png"/>
 <p font-size="10">To make a client object you can use the class PQTLSClient.PQTLSClientBuilder.
-All methods shown in the picture below mut be called:<p/>
+All methods shown in the picture below must be called:<p/>

 <img width="800" alt="image" src="https://github.com/Robin0206/PQTLS/blob/main/client.png"/>